So – what does accessible learning mean and why is it important?

 Accessible means that anyone, no matter their needs, are able to fully experience your learning.

 For instance – if a partially sighted person were to use your course – they should get as complete an experience as a fully sighted person.

-Making your e-learning is essential.
+Making your e-learning accessible is essential.
 Law in fact:

 “In the case of disability, employers and service providers are under a duty to make reasonable adjustments to their workplaces to overcome barriers experienced by disabled people”